-Japan Offspring Fund was established in 1984 and is registered as a Non-Political Organization (NPO).
+Japan Offspring Fund was established in 1984 and is registered as a Nonprofit Organization (NPO).
 JOF activities include testing the safety of food and campaigning about safety issues regarding “living”, a broad concept based on the Japanese word kurashi.
 In 2007, we moved to our brand new office in an eco-building in Yono, Saitama, Japan.
 Welcome to our English website!

 – Junichi Kowaka